At the same time, we encourage diversity among our suppliers, treat them fairly, deal with them openly and stick to our contract terms.

 Our policy sets out the standards we adhere to and what we expect from our suppliers.
 Our objective is to do everything we can to assist them to improve their performance and help them meet our standards.
 This way we can monitor compliance as well as seek new opportunities for collaboration.

-In light of the new UK Modern Slavery Act which came into force in 2015, we have developed a new policy which sets out our approach and the steps we have taken to ensure that slavery is not taking place within our supply chain or any part of our business.
+In light of the new UK Modern Slavery Act which came into force in 2015, we have set out the steps we have taken in 2016 to ensure that slavery is not taking place within our supply chain or any part of our business in our Modern Slavery Statement.

 Consistency among suppliers